21 Things to Stop Doing on Dating Apps in 2021

 There are no hard and fast rules dictating when and how to take a conversation off an app, but attempting to do so too early can work to your disadvantage.
 No, you don’t want to get stuck in an endless back and forth on the app where your chat will eventually get lost in between all your other matches, but weary swipers may be reluctant to add yet another “Matt Tinder” or “Maybe: Matt” to their phone.
 In my own expert opinion, numbers should be exchanged when you are ready to make plans to meet in person — which may very well (and I’d argue, probably should) happen relatively shortly after matching.
 The key is not to just ask for someone’s number only to then continue the same back and forth on a different platform.
-If that’s all your interested in, the in-app chat feature will do just fine; it’s not actually “so hard to text on here.”
+If that’s all you’re interested in, the in-app chat feature will do just fine; it’s not actually “so hard to text on here.”

 5. Starting conversations with “hey”

 This isn’t going to get you anywhere.
 Period.
 We’re all tired.
 Just delete your account if that’s all you got.